-358. Employees shall be able to access the EAP through calling directly (self- referral), through the Peer Assistants, or through a supervisory referral based on job performance.
-Participation in the EAP is voluntary.
-359. Establishing a voluntary EAP to compliment the mandatory testing program is intended to encourage employees to seek treatment early and on their own.
-The EAP will assist employees in obtaining information, guidance, and counseling to help them handle their problems before they become a drug testing or disciplinary issue.
-360. An outside vendor has been selected and will perform the following duties: 361.
-Maintain a toll-free telephone access for referrals and respond to calls in no more than sixty (60) seconds.
-362. Provide union/management consultation relative to the development and integration of organizational policies and procedures necessary for effective Employee Assistance Program implementation.
-363. Orient employees regarding the purpose, scope, nature and use of the Employee Assistance Program.
-364. Train Union (including Division Chairpersons and any other Union officials), supervisory and management staff to develop the knowledge and skills necessary to effectively utilize the program in the performance of their responsibilities.
-365. Provide direct one-to-one counseling utilizing licensed professional staff for crisis management and to identify and evaluate personal concerns among Employer's employees and/or their immediate dependents.
+375. Train Union (including Division Chairpersons and any other Union officials), supervisory and management staff to develop the knowledge and skills necessary to effectively utilize the program in the performance of their responsibilities.
+376. Provide direct one-to-one counseling utilizing licensed professional staff for crisis management and to identify and evaluate personal concerns among Employer's employees and/or their immediate dependents.
 Such direct counseling shall provide for three (3) sessions per family per year.
 Fees for any counseling sessions exceeding three (3) will become the financial responsibility of the employee and/or dependent, unless otherwise arranged for by the employer.
 For non-urgent situations, an appointment will be offered within seventy-two (72) hours of request.
 For urgent situations, an appointment will be offered on the same day as the request for service.
-366. Provide legal consultation, medical advice, financial consultation; one (1) consultation per incident is provided for each service, up to three (3) incidents per service, per year.
-367. Provide referral services to professional community resources for treatment and/or assistance, as may be appropriate.

-368. Provide continuing liaison and contact, when appropriate, between the employee, treatment agent or agency, and Employer to determine case status.
-369. Provide monthly statistical evaluation of program activity, and other reports, as needed.
-370. Send its principal or his designated representative to monthly meetings of the Municipal Railway Improvement Fund Board of Trustees, and any other meetings as reasonably required.
-371. Assess all employees involved in Critical Incidents (e.g., on the job assaults, threats and/or accidents) that occur while on duty.
-372. Provide up to three (3) counseling visits per employee involved in a Critical Incident.
-373. Develop Critical Incident Program Policies and Procedures.
-374. Provide Critical Incident Case management, including: 375. (a) Determination regarding an employee's ability to perform duties, including coordination with management and union personnel for employees who require time off work as a result of a Critical Incident; 376. (b) Assisting employees in securing additional counseling visits beyond the three (3) Critical Incident/trauma response visits described above, when necessary.
-B. Organization 1.
-The Joint Labor-Management Committee: 377. a.
-Membership and Meetings : Five (5) Committee members and two (2) alternate members to be appointed by the Unions.
-Five (5) Committee members to be appointed by MUNI.
-378. If MUNI chooses to appoint less than five persons, it shall still have voting strength equal to that of the Unions.
-On the matters that come before the Committee, MUNI shall have one vote and the Unions shall have one vote.
-The vote of each side shall be controlled by the votes of the Committee members present for each respective side.
-379. The Committee shall elect from its ranks a Chairperson and a Co- Chair, one of whom shall be a MUNI appointee and the other the Memorandum of Understanding Between Transport Workers Union, Local 250-A (9163) and Municipal Transportation Agency July 1, 2004 - June 30, 2008
+377. Provide legal consultation, medical advice, financial consultation; one (1) consultation per incident is provided for each service, up to three (3) incidents per service, per year.
+378. Provide referral services to professional community resources for treatment and/or assistance, as may be appropriate.
+379. Provide continuing liaison and contact, when appropriate, between the employee, treatment agent or agency, and Employer to determine case status.
+380. Provide monthly statistical evaluation of program activity, and other reports, as needed.
+381. Send its principal or his designated representative to monthly meetings of the Municipal Railway Improvement Fund Board of Trustees, and any other meetings as reasonably required.
+382. Assess all employees involved in Critical Incidents (e.g., on the job assaults, threats and/or accidents) that occur while on duty.
+383. Provide up to three (3) counseling visits per employee involved in a Critical Incident.
+384. Develop Critical Incident Program Policies and Procedures.
+385. Provide Critical Incident Case management, including: 386. (a) Determination regarding an employee's ability to perform duties, including coordination with management and union personnel for employees who require time off work as a result of a Critical Incident: